|

 Not Taking Advantage of Your Amazon Author's page?

 Kimberly Burnham helps authors get their books out into the world more broadly by improving their free Amazon Author's page and book pages, posting a book review on her blog and on her LinkedIn Pulse blog (over 12,000 followers) Promotion packages start at $50.
 Contact her at [email protected].
 See her Amazon Author's Page.
 See her list of publications including her latest book of brain health meditations, Awakenings: Peace Dictionary, Language and the Mind, a Daily Brain Health Program.
-Now Available: AwakeningsPlease share and write a review on Amazon.
+Look Inside on Amazon

 Poet-In-Residence Position